SMU vs. Navy NCAA Football Odds, Plays and Insights | October 9, 2021

 Navy Stats and Trends

-- So far this year Navy has two wins against the spread.

-- This year, the Midshipmen have won against the spread in each of their two games as an underdog of 13.5 points or more.
+- The Midshipmen have always covered the spread this season when underdogs by 13.5 points or more.

-- Navy's games this year have gone over the total in three out of four opportunities (75%).
+- Navy has hit the over in 75% of its opportunities this season (three times in four games with a set point total).

 - The Midshipmen rack up 127.6 fewer yards per game (293) than the Mustangs allow (420.6).